ack43/favicon_maker_rails/README.md

 ## Copyright

-Copyright (c) 2012 Adam Michel.
+Copyright (c) 2017 Alexander Kiseliev.
 See LICENSE for details.